is a great place to visit and live in. It is one of the most Muslim-friendly countries in Europe

 , then you can turn to online shopping, because there are plenty of e-commerce stores with worldwide shipping that fulfills the needs of modern Muslimahs in Europe.
 Here are a few of them:

 2. Shopping Malls in Sweden

 Sweden has plenty of large shopping malls

 that are great places to buy a variety of items from different shops and brands in one location.
-Many of them are also great for visiting with friends, family and kids for not only shopping but food and entertainment
+Many of them are also great for visiting with friends, family, and kids for not only shopping but for food and entertainment

 as well.
 Here are some of the most famous shopping complexes in Sweden:

 This massive mall is situated in the town of Solna and is easily accessible by train.
 This is one of the best shopping malls in Sweden not just for some retail therapy, but also to bring people with you.
 The mall has a cineplex where the latest movies are streamed, it has a supermarket where you can get all your groceries, a food court (please check with individual outlets about Halal food

 ) and play areas to keep the little ones occupied.

 Address: 2 Stjaerntorget, Solna 169 79, Sweden.

 Phone: +46 8 400 080 00